Skip to main content

 Scottsdale’s triple-digit summer heat pushes cooling systems to the limit, making efficient home cooling a necessity, not a luxury.
 If you’re considering a heat pump as an alternative to traditional air conditioning, you might wonder: Is it enough to cool your home in the Arizona desert?

-At Forbes Refrigeration & HVAC, we specialize in cooling solutions built for Scottsdale’s climate.
+At Forbes Refrigeration & Air Conditioning, we specialize in cooling solutions built for Scottsdale’s climate.
 Let’s explore whether a heat pump can effectively handle the Valley of the Sun’s intense heat and what factors influence its performance.

 Can a Heat Pump Handle Scottsdale’s Extreme Heat?